Scalable and Personalized Oral Assessments Using Voice AI: What Broke: What We Wish We Knew Before Deploying

 \paragraph{Voice Characteristics}

-We cloned the voice of a course professor from conference keynote recordings, reasoning that a familiar voice would feel more natural.
-The opposite happened: students described the agent as ``aggressive,'' ``condescending,'' and ``shouting.''
-One called the tone a ``sports coach'' style ``absolutely not appropriate for classroom use''; another reported it ``felt like talking to an angry AI customer agent.''
-Keynote delivery (fast-paced, projected, designed to talk \emph{at} a large audience) is the wrong register for a one-on-one examination where students need space to think.
-A high-fidelity clone of an authority figure, delivered without the softening cues of face-to-face interaction, was experienced as intimidating rather than familiar.
-Voice characteristics are a design parameter that warrants the same attention as question design.
-We did not A/B test voices, and we should have.
+We cloned the voice of a course professor from a conference keynote, reasoning that a familiar voice would feel more natural than the defaults.
+The opposite happened: students described the agent as ``aggressive,'' ``condescending,'' ``shouting,'' a ``sports coach'' style ``absolutely not appropriate for classroom use.''
+One free-response answer reduced it to four words: \emph{``Make it less mean.''} Keynote delivery (fast-paced, projected, designed to talk \emph{at} a large audience) is the wrong register for a one-on-one exam; without the softening cues of face-to-face interaction, a high-fidelity clone of an authority figure read as intimidating rather than familiar.
+Spring 2026 switched to ``Alice,'' an ElevenLabs preset with a calm, education-oriented register; the change removed the complaints.
+Voice characteristics warrant the same attention as question design.